 This is a short term therapy which does not explore the direct experience of the victim or survivor but focuses on the impact of the sexual violence and how they are coping with day-to-day life.

-When pre-trial therapy takes place, the police are informed, as sometimes therapy notes are requested by the court.
-As notes can be requested by the court and used as evidence, we take our responsibility very seriously in making sure that nothing takes place in pre-trial therapy that could negatively impact on the court proceedings or negatively impact on victims and survivors.
+The police are informed if pre-trial therapy takes place as notes can be requested by the court and used as evidence.
+For this reason we ensure that nothing takes place in pre-trial therapy which could negatively impact on court proceedings or the victims and survivors themselves.